Play is to be in accordance with the R&A Rules of Golf with the following Local Rules:

 1. STONES IN BUNKERS

-Stones in bunkers are removable obstructions.
-If the ball moves, it may be replaced without penalty.
+Stones in Bunkers are removable obstructions.
+If ball moves it may be replaced without penalty.

 2. STAKED TREES

 If a staked tree interferes with stance or swing then ball may be lifted and dropped without penalty within one club length of the nearest point of relief, not nearer the hole.